cchitec/CitiBike_Tableu/README.md

 ## Analysis

 I focused on Generational and Gender patterns with regards to usage.
 Asking what spots where a trend for each generation or even gender?
 Which generation was more likely to have a subscription?
+Which was the most popular day to rent a bike across the generations among others.

 It became evident that bike usage was most common amongs Millenial males, closely followed by Gen X males, as visible in the below Generation use by gender image:
 <img width="984" alt="Screen Shot 2021-08-10 at 1 51 23 AM" src="https://user-images.githubusercontent.com/79786994/128829606-749ba947-76b0-4fdd-94b0-0be207d2468a.png">